Spanish Subject Pronouns: When and How to Use Pronouns in Spanish (Spain and Latin America)

 - Ellas tienen un coche (They (females) have a car)

-8. Study Spanish Pronouns with Conversation Based Chunking and speak like a native speaker
+9. Study Spanish subject pronouns with Conversation Based Chunking and speak like a native speaker

 Conversation Based Chunking method is learning language in meaningful, bite-sized pieces.